thomcc/unlambda-rs/README.md

 # `unlambda`

 Rust unlambda interpreter library.
-The code is okay, mostly.
+The code is okay, mostly, by which I entirely mean it works, doesn't leak memory (AFAIK) and the API doesn't disgust me.

 Written on a whim.
 I had intended to write a rust unlambda binary, and maybe I'll get to that but this project does nobody any good sitting in my `~/code`